ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-7-1.md

-# Overview of AI Applications for Sales and Marketing Operations

 AI-powered solutions offer significant opportunities for businesses to improve efficiency and optimize operations in sales and marketing.
 In this chapter, we will provide an overview of AI applications for sales and marketing operations.